zedr/pycon17-bitcoin/PITCHME.md

    * Member of the Blockchain Association of Ireland
  - My Github URL is https://github.com/zedr
  - Feel free to connect on Linkedin: https://linkedin.com/in/rigeldiscala

 ---
+# Welcome!

+ > "I had to write all the code before I could convince myself that I could
+ > solve every problem", the author(s) of Bitcoin

+---
 ## Goals